Degrath/Expansion-AI-mod-mission-files-and-setup-directions/README.md

 close init.c

-Next copy the included directory structres with files into your server profiles directory and mpmission directory.
-If your Server profiles directory is named anything other than profiles be sure to place the following into your profiles directory.
+Next copy the included directory structres with files into your server directory.
+If your Server profiles directory is named anything other than profiles be sure to place the contents of profiles into your servers profiles directory.
 If you are using an older version of eAI or previous versions of the AI_init.c you can remove the directories and files if you no longer need the data inside